Arapaho

 - Youth Leadership Roles

-- Youth are encouraged to take on leadership roles in cultural and community initiatives, fostering a new generation of leaders.
+- Youth are increasingly taking leadership roles in cultural and community initiatives.

 - Innovation And Startups

-- There is a growing interest in entrepreneurship and innovation, with youth exploring startups that blend traditional knowledge with modern technology.
+- There is a growing interest in entrepreneurship and innovative projects that blend tradition with technology.

 - Festivals And Celebrations